maciek1839/kafka-producer-consumer/README.md

 ## 5 Common Pitfalls When Using Apache Kafka

 - Setting request.timeout.ms too low
+  - The request.timeout.ms configuration setting in Kafka determines the maximum amount of time that the client (either a producer or consumer) will wait for a response from the Kafka broker before considering the request to have failed.
   - It might be tempting to set the request.timeout.ms to a lower value.
 After all, with a shorter timeout period, clients can react more quickly, whether that means reconnecting or even failing.
 However, whilst this might sound intuitive, it’s not always a good thing.
 If you’re not careful, you might exacerbate any problems on the broker side and result in worse performance for your application.
   - For example, if a broker is taking a long time to handle and process its incoming requests, a lower request.timeout.ms across client applications could lead to increased request pressure as the additional retry attempts are added to the broker’s request queue.
 This then exacerbates the ongoing performance impact on the brokers, adding to the pressure on it.
 - Misunderstanding producer retries and retriable exceptions